lavanyabojanapati/Powershell-Templates/src/Peering/Peering/help/New-AzureRmInterconnect.md

 Tags       : {}
 ```

-Location must be a location returned by the command Get-AzureRmPeeringLocation.
-You can store this as a variable $location = Get-AzureRmPeering
+Location must be a location returned by the command Get-AzPeeringLocation.
+You can store this as a variable $location = Get-AzPeering

 ## PARAMETERS